KaiserGranatapfel/GameCubeRecompiled/README.md

 - **Type Inference**: Constraint-based type recovery
 - **Optimization**: Dead code elimination, constant propagation, CSE

+## 🙏 Credits and Attributions

+GCRecomp is built on the shoulders of giants and incorporates code and ideas from many excellent projects:

+### Major Inspiration
+- **[N64Recomp](https://github.com/N64Recomp/N64Recomp)** - The groundbreaking static recompiler for N64 games that inspired this project.
+Gyro control implementation is heavily influenced by and adapted from N64Recomp.

+### Third-Party Libraries
+GCRecomp uses many excellent Rust crates.
+See [ATTRIBUTIONS.md](ATTRIBUTIONS.md) for a complete list with links and license information.

+### Key Dependencies
+- **Ghidra** - Binary analysis and reverse engineering (Apache-2.0)
+- **wgpu** - Modern graphics API (Apache-2.0 OR MIT)
+- **cpal** - Cross-platform audio (Apache-2.0 OR MIT)
+- **serde** - Serialization framework (MIT OR Apache-2.0)
+- And many more - see [ATTRIBUTIONS.md](ATTRIBUTIONS.md) for full list

+For detailed attribution information, including GitHub links and license details, please see [ATTRIBUTIONS.md](ATTRIBUTIONS.md).

 ## 📄 License

 This project is licensed under the **CC0 1.0 Universal** (Public Domain Dedication) license.